center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

    [INFO] 2023/08/21 19:39:14 Sending new task to implant: 01020304
    [SUCCESS] 2023/08/21 19:39:14 File uploaded: Successfully uploaded file to control server at './files/rota.tar.gz'
    ```
-1. Viefity on the C2 server that the `rota.tar.gz` is uploaded to the `/files` folder.
+1. Verify on the C2 server that the `rota.tar.gz` is uploaded to the `/files` folder.
    ```
    ls -lart ./files
    ```